Jessica Deahr: Chicago Dance Crash

-Artistic Director
+Artistic director

 Deahr is the first female artistic director in the history of the organization.

 "Yeah I think it was kind of cool because when a company gets a new artistic director they come from somewhere 'here they are, meet them.'
 So that was slightly terrifying but also kind of cool because I knew them so well.
 So was cool to come... with a vengeance."

 As artistic director, Deahr most notably expanded Crash's Chicago-based educational outreach arm while taking the organization beyond the state of Illinois both nationally and internationally.
 Her full-length works including The Cotton Mouth Club, The Bricklayers of Oz (inspired by The Land of Oz books by L. Frank Baum) and Booms Day have received critical acclaim while seeing extended tours.
 Ms. Deahr appointed KC Bevis as her replacement as artistic director in September of 2023.

-Critical Reception & Awards
+Critical reception and awards

-Consistently, Deahr's work has been well received by American midwest and national press, starting with her first professional work on Crash earning the "New Voice Award" from the 2011 Dance Chicago Festival as well as being unveiled to the national public as “brash, funky, bright and street friendly in style.” by the Chicago Tribune.
-Taking an interest in Deahr's career, the Huffington Post noted that “Deahr's versatility isn't at all an end in itself; it seems more to be her way of discovering an artistic expression that can go more places, because it's been more places.
+Consistently, Deahr's work has been well received by American midwest and national press, starting with her first professional work on Crash earning the "New Voice Award" from the 2011 Dance Chicago Festival as well as being unveiled to the national public as "brash, funky, bright and street friendly in style." by the Chicago Tribune.
+Taking an interest in Deahr's career, the Huffington Post noted that "Deahr's versatility isn't at all an end in itself; it seems more to be her way of discovering an artistic expression that can go more places, because it's been more places.
 While many artists see an uncomfortable contradiction between artistic expression and audience approval, Deahr sees both parts of that apparent conflict with more clarity and in a more complete context.
-One of the secrets of Deahr's vision is that because she can see more of it, she can see right through it.”
-In 2017, Dance Magazine awarded her full-length work The Bricklayers of Oz as "The Most Inventive New Work of 2017" while the Chicago Sun-Times declared “There is something about Jessica Deahr’s ingenious new hip-hop dance-theater piece that is so imaginative, so playfully revisionist, and so superbly realized by all the artists involved, that it feels like an instant classic all its own.”
+One of the secrets of Deahr's vision is that because she can see more of it, she can see right through it."
+In 2017, Dance Magazine awarded her full-length work The Bricklayers of Oz as "The Most Inventive New Work of 2017" while the Chicago Sun-Times declared "There is something about Jessica Deahr's ingenious new hip-hop dance-theater piece that is so imaginative, so playfully revisionist, and so superbly realized by all the artists involved, that it feels like an instant classic all its own."
 Additionally, Deahr has been acknowledged as among the "Best in Dance" by the Chicago Tribune, as a "Top Artist" by Dance Magazine, as a featured artist in IWU Magazine and in the New York Times best-selling book "Dancers Among Us."